Gustavus Conyngham

 Gustavus Conyngham (about 1747 – 27 November 1819) was an Irish-born American merchant sea captain, an officer in the Continental Navy and a privateer.
 As a commissioned captain fighting the British in the American Revolutionary War, he captured 24 ships in the eastern Atlantic between May 1777 and May 1778, bringing the expenses associated with British shipping to what was then an all-time high.
 He has been called "the most successful of all Continental Navy captains".

 Early life

-Conyngham's story begins in a typical fashion for the era.
-Born in County Donegal, Ireland, in 1747, he came to British America in 1763 seeking a better life.
-Conyngham immigrated to Philadelphia in order to work for his cousin Redmond Conyngham in the shipping industry.
-He abandoned school at a young age, sensing that his destiny lay not in the academic world, but on the oceans.
-Here he learned and perfected his seamanship skills, becoming an apprentice to Captain Henderson, who became a surrogate father to the young Gustavus.
-Eventually Conyngham progressed enough to be given charge over his own craft, the Charming Peggy.
-When the Revolutionary War began in 1775, he immediately sailed to Europe to try to procure supplies needed for the war effort.
+Born in County Donegal, Ireland, in 1747, Conyngham left school at a young age.
+He emigrated to Philadelphia in 1763 to work for his cousin Redmond Conyngham in the shipping industry.
+After being mentored by a Captain Henderson, Conyngham became captain of a merchant sloop, the Charming Peggy.
+With the outbreak of the Revolutionary War in 1775, he sought to smuggle arms from European ports to the Thirteen Colonies.

 Escape from the British

 Because Great Britain was patrolling for any arms deals, he had arranged a transaction with Dutch traders in order to safely transfer the goods.
 However, he was caught in becalmed winds for too long – the British were able to find him based on a tip from a mutinous sailor.
 Andrew Frazer, the British official in charge of Conyngham's arrest, placed a guard on board the Charming Peggy and ordered her to set sail for England as soon as the winds prevailed.
 However, once the weather turned, Conyngham and his crew overpowered the guard and escaped.
 Despite their best efforts though, the wind died shortly after, leaving them stranded once again.
 This time, instead of waiting to be captured, Conyngham sold the Charming Peggy to the Dutch government in order to be able to purchase a new ship when under less suspicion.
 However, due to corruption and embezzlement within the government itself, he was never given any profits from the sale of his ship, and was forced to find another way to accomplish his mission.